gbif/ipt/BestPracticesChecklists.md

 * Citation and Attribution
   * Metadata Citation and Attribution
   * Data-level Citation and Attribution
-  * Authenticated File Access via httpd
   * Use Case \#1 - Checklists composed of multiple contributing datasets (e.g., Catalogue of Life, PESI, WoRMS)
   * Use Case \#2 - Checklists derived from one or more authority sources
 * Sharing Vernacular Names
 * Sharing Species Descriptions
   * Multi-line descriptions